-SSG Dunn and his wife look forward to starting a family together in Florida, and Jared Allen’s Homes for Wounded Warriors is proud to team up with the Army Ranger Lead the Way Fund and the United Brotherhood of Carpenters to provide the Dunns with a 100-percent handicap accessible home, built specifically for SSG Dunn’s needs.
+Jared Allen’s Homes for Wounded Warriors is proud to team up with the Army Ranger Lead the Way Fund and the United Brotherhood of Carpenters to provide Sgt.
+Block with a 100-percent handicap accessible home, built specifically for Sgt.
+Block’s needs.

 MESSAGES FROM SUPPORTERS

 Your comment is awaiting moderation from the website administrator.

 Any amount will help make a house, a home.